 Our signature event, the ConnecT1D Family Camp welcomes families impacted by Type 1 Diabetes who have children of all ages.

 We are proud to announce that the 6th ConnecT1D Family Camp will be held October 6-8, 2017 at Warm Beach Camp in Stanwood, Washington.
-Look for an announcement for when registration for Camp will open.
+Registration is currently open through August 15.
 Check the information below for all the details about Camp and what to expect from this amazing program.

 The weekend’s agenda for parents and other caregivers includes presenters and breakout sessions covering a variety of diabetes-related topics, and includes both formal presentations from renowned experts and small group discussion to facilitate community building.